 In 1976, the U.S. Association of Blind Athletes took the first team of goalball athletes to represent the United States at the Toronto Paralympics.
 Branded as Torontolympiad – 1976 Olympiad for the Physically Disabled, the Toronto Games were the first Paralympic Games to include blind athletes.
 Since 1960, the Paralympic Games have been held in the same year of the Olympic Games, kicking off about two weeks after the Olympic Games closing ceremony.

-U.S. Association of Blind Athletes serves as the high performance management organization (HPMO) for the sport of goalball, meaning we represent the sport as a member of the U.S. Olympic & Paralympic Committee and oversee the growth and development of the sport while also developing and selecting athletes to represent the U.S. in goalball at the Paralympic Games and other international competitions.
+The U.S. Association of Blind Athletes serves as the national governing body (NGB) for the sport of goalball, meaning we represent the sport as a member of the U.S. Olympic & Paralympic Committee and oversee the growth and development of the sport while also developing and selecting athletes to represent the U.S. in goalball at the Paralympic Games and other international competitions.

 Since 1976, U.S. goalball teams have earned 12 Paralympic Games medals (women: 2 gold, 3 silver, 2 bronze; men: 1 gold, 3 silver, 1 bronze) and 11 world championship medals (women: 4 gold, 2 silver, 2 bronze; men: 1 gold, 2 bronze).